nexsol-technologies/spring-cloud-gateway-plugins/spring-cloud-gateway-filters/README.md

 ### AuthorizationToken

-The filter `AuthorizationToken` validates an access token (JWT).
-The filter takes the Principal provided by Spring Security or directly in the Authorization header.
-If the token is not validated with the rules configured for the route it will return http status 403 (Forbidden).
+The `AuthorizationToken` filter validates an access token (JWT).
+It retrieves the `Principal` from Spring Security or the `Authorization` header.
+If the token does not meet the validation rules for the route, the filter responds with HTTP status 403 Forbidden.

 usage: